codedecks-in/HackerRank-Solutions/README.md

 Since this project is work in progress, we are uploading solutions as soon as new video is releasing in our youtube channel [codedecks](https://www.youtube.com/channel/UCtJg4eV7SszBJx7BsuS_zhA)

-Support us to make this helpful for people preparing for coding competitions, doing interview preparations.
+Support us to make this helpful for people preparing for coding competitions and doing interview preparations.

 # [HackerRank Java Domain](https://www.hackerrank.com/domains/java)